Mindfulness & The Superyacht Stewardess

 Mastering the Art of Mindfulness:

-Mindfulness is being present in the mind at the present moment, it is being aware of your body, mind and spirit; it is paying attention to words, tasks, feelings, and atmosphere.
+Mindfulness is being aware at the present moment.
+It is being aware of your body, mind and spirit; it is paying attention to words, tasks, feelings, and atmosphere.

 We can cultivate and nurture mindfulness through various mediums, such as: